When every bank promotes itself as the best bank in the Philippines, you can’t help but wonder which one delivers.

-The key to choosing the best bank in the Philippines is to know the criteria that are most important to you and then pick a bank that excels in these areas.
+The key to choosing the best bank in the Philippines is to know the most important criteria to you and then pick a bank that excels in these areas.

-The next section discusses these criteria and how we used them to choose the best banks in the Philippines for different categories.
+The following section discusses these criteria and how we chose the best banks in the Philippines for different categories.

-Banks aren’t the best place to make your money work hard for you; there are a lot of investment vehicles that can do better.
+Banks aren’t the best place to make your money work hard for you; many investment vehicles can do better.

 However, putting your hard-earned money in a bank account is better than storing them under your bed.
-For one, banks pay you annual interests for just letting them store your money.
+For one, banks pay you annual interest by just letting them keep your money.

-The downside is whatever small interest you earn, it can be offset by the numerous fees that the bank charges for its services.
+The downside is that whatever small interest you earn can be offset by the numerous fees the bank charges for its services.

-Before entrusting your money to the bank, read the terms and agreement in the contract and pay attention to “hidden” fees that may not have been discussed to you.
+Before entrusting your money to the bank, read the terms and agreement in the contract, and pay attention to “hidden” fees that may not have been discussed with you.

-The worst banks in the Philippines charge you for every transaction, whether it’s for ATM use, overdrafts (a fee charged when you withdraw money that exceeds available balance), transferring money between accounts, and the list goes on.
+The worst banks in the Philippines charge you for every transaction, whether for ATM use, overdrafts (a fee charged when you withdraw money that exceeds the available balance), transferring money between accounts, etc.

-Fees allow banks to maintain their daily operations but when you get charged for literally every transaction you make, consider it as a red flag.
+Fees allow banks to maintain their daily operations, but when you get charged for every transaction, consider it a red flag.

 A lot of Filipinos store their money in banks temporarily and often withdraw them as the need arises.

 Sometimes, you may accidentally withdraw money that exceeds the minimum balance requirement.
 When this happens, banks may charge you a penalty fee and deactivate your account for failing to keep the maintaining balance.